 Avoid altitude sickness

-To avoid that let yourself get used to a certain level of hight.
+To avoid that let yourself get used to a certain level of height.
 Don’t go straight to the very top of the mountain.
-First go up to the middle.
+First, go up to the middle.
 Spend some time there.
 Ski down from there and only then go up higher.
-If you will make your way up to a high altitude gradually, you will feel much better then if you rush it.
+If you will make your way up to a high altitude gradually, you will feel much better than if you rush it.

 Relax your muscles after a ski day

 Once finished a great day on the slopes your muscles might start to feel sore.
-And even more and more sore after few days.
-Usually hotels in ski resorts offers hot tubs and saunas.
+And even sorer and sorer after few days.
+Usually, hotels in ski resorts offer hot tubs and saunas.
 Make sure to use them as it’s a perfect way how to relax and get all the stiffness out.

 Oh…Just make sure to pack your swimwear!!!